d8ahazard/glimmr/readme.md

 #### Configure Hue Light Mappings
 Back in the glimmr web UI, reload the page, then select your hue bridge, and select the newly created entertainment group from the drop-down.
 For each light you wish to map, select the sector in the dropdown that corresponds to the sector you wish to map to.

+If no entertainment groups are showing and you're linked already, use the refresh button to re-scan entertainment groups and light settings.

+#### Configure WLED
+NOTE: There is a "bug" with the WLED software that causes discovery to fail under some circumstances.
+If Glimmr does not find your WLED devices, reboot them, and then under WLED settings -> "Security and Updates", scroll down and UNCHECK "Enable ArduinoOTA".
+This will fix discovery for your WLED devices.

+WLED devices have several different options and display modes.

+"Normal" mode matches up the WLED strip to the perimeter of the screen using the LED counts specified in the Glimmr capture settings.
+You can specify an offset, which will skip that many LEDs from the "total" around the screen.
+You can also specify to reverse the direction of the colors if the strip is positioned opposite of the screen.

+"Loop (Play Bar)" mode is similar to "Normal", but assumes that the LEDs are in some sort of U-shape, where there are two pixels for a strip that correspond to a segment of the screen.

+"Sectored" currently does nothing, as I haven't implemented it yet.

+"Single Color" assumes that you have a small number of LEDs in a close area, and you want all of those LEDs to display the same color.
+The color being displayed will be whatever the strip's offset is set to.

 Click the "Save settings" button to submit your configuration.